Frequently Asked Questions

 1/1, or the benefits-eligibility/hire date of an individual, whichever is later.

-After completing the requirements, incentive funds will be received by the end of the day (11:59 p.m.) on the business day following your last pay date of the month.
+The month after you complete the requirements, incentive funds will be received by the end of the day (11:59 p.m.) on the business day following your last pay date of the month for HSAs and for HRAs, funds will be received by the end of the month.
 A report in aggregate will be provided to Human Resources indicating how much each person should receive based on completed items.
 Human Resources will not receive any personal health information related to your incentive completion.

-Ex) A person who fulfills the wellness program requirements by the end of April 2021, including submitting their information in the Healthy Boiler Portal.
-They will receive incentive dollars by the end of the day (11:59 p.m.) on the business day following their last pay date in May 2021 into an HSA or an HRA.
+Ex) A person with an HSA who fulfills the wellness program requirements by the end of April, including submitting their information in the Healthy Boiler Portal, will receive incentive dollars by the end of the day (11:59 p.m.) on the business day following their last pay date in May.
+A person with an HRA would receive their funds by the end of May.

-For HSAs, contributions will apply to the same tax year in which they are paid.
-For example, a person who completes the program requirements in December will receive payment in January and that payment will apply to the new tax year’s contribution limits set by the IRS.
+For HSAs, contributions will apply to the same tax year in which they are paid, meaning the payout will apply to the new tax year's contribution limits set by the IRS.
 The exception to this is if an employee completes the program requirements in December but terminates before the new tax year – their contribution would post in January but would be applied to the prior tax year.

 If you have an HSA, yes the funds will roll over.